 Threat Intelligence Pruning Process

-- Malware: This category contains all of the domains and IP addresses that are associated with malware activities, i.e. trojans, botnets, downloaders, droppers, exploits, etc.
+- Malware: All domains and IP addresses associated with malware activities.

-- Anonymizer: This category contains all of the domains and IP addresses that are associated with anonymization networks like onion/tor networks.
+- Anonymizer: Domains and IP addresses associated with anonymization networks.

-- Coinminer: This category contains all of the domains and IP addresses that are associated with crypto currencies, including pool services and websites.
+- Coinminer: Domains and IP addresses associated with crypto currencies, including pool services and websites.

-- Phishing: This category contains all of the domains and IP addresses that are associated with phishing activities.
+- Phishing: Domains and IP addresses associated with phishing activities.

-For every alert triggered during real-time scanning, we provide the category, description and threat intelligence source name for additional context around the alert as shown in figure 1.
+For every alert triggered during real-time scanning, Uptycs provides the category, description and threat intelligence source name, as shown below.

 upt_threat_indicators.
-We can run a simple join query on the global historical data connecting
+A simple join query can be run on the global historical data, connecting

 socket_events tables with the

 upt_threat_indicators table.
-For example, the query provided in the example below will provide all of the detection results from December 28th to the current day:
+For example, here is a query that will provide detection results from December 28th to the current day:

 SELECT ut.indicator, ut.category, ut.description, p.pid, p.remote_address, p.upt_hostname from upt_threat_indicators ut inner join process_open_sockets p on p.remote_address = ut.indicator where p.upt_day >= 20181228 limit 1000;

-In this example, I’ve set a limit on the number of days I’m looking back.
-It is advisable to start narrow (maybe a weeks time frame, first) and then expand in increments as you have a better handle on the amount of data your query will return.
+Note that the query sets a limit on the number of days to analyze.
+It’s advisable to start narrow (maybe a week, first) and then expand in increments as you have a better handle on the amount of data your query will return.